-The tiny islands of Samoa was at a time home to an indigenous religion prior to the arrival of Christianity.
+The tiny islands of Samoa were at a time home to an indigenous religion before the arrival of Christianity.
 Of the 200 000 population today, an overwhelming majority (98%) identify as Christian.
 As one commentator writes,

 “Christianity is almost seamlessly incorporated in the fa’asamoa, the Samoan way of life, making it hard to imagine a Samoa devoid of the Christian Church, but such a time did exist” (1).

-But what was this Samoan indigenous religion (hereafter SIR) prior to the early 19th and before the arrival of Christianity?
-It is clear that SIR has influenced how Samoans perceive their place within creation even today, and in particular their view of the environment, their relationship with it, and how to understand their position within the natural world.
+But what was this Samoan indigenous religion (SIR) before the early 19th century and the arrival of Christianity?
+It is clear that SIR has influenced how Samoans perceive their place within the world even today, and in particular their view of the environment and relationship with it.

 Concept of God and Creation

-The human being was not believed to be merely an individual, but an integrated part of the cosmos, as well as the land, seas, and the skies.
+The human is not believed to be merely an individual, but an integrated part of the cosmos.
 According to Grace Wildermuth,

 “This is evidenced in the language used to describe the natural world.
 Many words used to describe the environment are also used to represent parts of the human being most associated with life.
 For example, eleele, meaning blood, is also used to describe earth or dirt.
 Similarly, palapala, which also means blood, can be used to describe mud.
 These examples both serve as linguistic evidence to support the Samoan indigenous concept of land and creation as a part of the human being” (2).

-Human beings were viewed as connected and equal to nature as opposed to feeling a sense of dominion over it.
-People did not have authority over or ownership of anything within the universe, and their relationship with the natural world was based on va tapuia, a sacred relationship between humans and all things.
+Humans are viewed as connected and equal to nature rather than feeling a sense of dominion over it.
+They do not have authority over or ownership of anything within the universe and their relationship with the natural world is based on va tapuia, a sacred relationship between humans and all things.

 The phrase va tapuia includes the word tapu, which translates to mean both sacred and taboo.
-It referred to specific prohibitions, and included many rituals concerning the natural world.
-It is why practitioners of SIR believed in seeking pardon when breaking or killing a plant or a tree.
+It refers to specific prohibitions and includes many rituals concerning the natural world.
+It is why practitioners of SIR believed in seeking pardon when breaking or killing a plant or tree.
 It was an act that recognized the existence of tapu between plant/tree life and human life,

 “In the indigenous Samoan religion it was crucial that before a tree was cut that fa’alanu or a prayer chant was performed.
 The chant sought from the god of the forest pardon for taking the life of the tree or any of its member parts” (3).